Operating Department Practice

 Teaching

-You will be taught through a combination of lectures, seminars, workshops and laboratory practicals.
-Seminars enable you to discuss and develop your understanding of topics covered in lectures in smaller groups of around 16-18 students.
-In addition, you will have timetabled meetings with your personal tutor at least twice a year.
-You will be taught in first-class learning spaces throughout your course.
+You will be taught through a combination of lectures, seminars, workshops and laboratory practical sessions.
+Seminars enable you to discuss and develop your understanding of topics covered in lectures in smaller groups.
+In addition, you will have timetabled meetings with your academic mentor at least twice a year.
+You will be taught in first-class learning spaces and online throughout your course.

 Immersive simulation

-We are sector-leading in the use of simulation and virtual reality (VR) within the curriculum.
-Our students are involved in learning anatomy and physiology with the inclusion of VR to embed their knowledge using this amazing three dimensional technology.
+We are sector-leading in the use of gamification, augmented, virtual (VR) and mixed reality within the curriculum.
+Our students are involved in virtual theatre tours, learning anatomy and physiology with the inclusion of VR and thought-provoking gamified learning to embed their knowledge using a variety of new technologies.

-Throughout your studies, you will participate in real-time simulations and scenarios on mannequins using technical operation theatre equipment within our Skills Labs.
+Throughout your studies, you will participate in real-time simulations and scenarios on manikins using technical operation theatre equipment within our Skills Labs.
 These sessions include:

 • Basic A-E sessions in year 1